HomagGroup/HOMAG-Connect/Applications/MaterialManager/Samples/Read/Boards/Readme.md

 <h1 id="readBoardData"> Read board data</h1>

-With the Homag Connect materialManager boards client, the board related data can be retrieved from materialManager for further programmatic evaluation.
+With the HOMAG Connect materialManager boards client, the board related data can be retrieved from materialManager for further programmatic evaluation.

 <strong>Example:</strong>